Bhavya-Mistry/ML/SmartHealth-Predictive-Analyzer/README.md

 # 🩺 Diabetes Prediction using Decision Tree

-This project uses the **Diabetes Dataset** and applies a **Decision gTree Classifier** to predict whether a patient has diabetes based on diagnostic measurements.
+This project uses the **Diabetes Dataset** and applies a **Decision Tree Classifier** to predict whether a patient has diabetes based on diagnostic measurements.

 ---